RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 ![IMAGE: new time quadrant, with connection status below the mission clock and the computer icon below it](compicon.png){: .left}

 RemoteTech adds two new displays below the mission clock in the upper left corner.
 The first is the connection status.
-"N/A" means the ship does not have a probe core.
+"N/A" means the ship does not have a part with a [signal processor](../../#signal-processors).
 "Local Control" means that the ship has either a crewed pod or a [non-RemoteTech-compatible](../../modders/) probe core, and you can control the ship with no delay as in the stock game.
-"D+" followed by a number means the ship has a working connection to Mission Control, with the number being the signal delay in seconds.
+"Connected" or "D+" followed by a number means the ship has a working connection to Mission Control.
+The number after "D+" is the signal delay in seconds.
 "No connection" means you can't send commands at all.

-The second element is a colored calculator icon -- green for a [working connection](../../#connections), red for a broken connection, and yellow for local control.
+The second element is a colored calculator icon -- green for a [working connection](../../#connections), yellow for local control, and red otherwise.
 Clicking the icon with a working connection or no connection pulls up the flight computer window.
-You can't use the flight computer if you have local control.
+You can't use the flight computer if you do not have a signal processor on board.

 ![IMAGE: flight computer window, with a simple queue](flightcomputer.png){: .right}